 Young people living in big cities, from birth, got used to the constantly surrounding noise of cars, snowplows, the rustle of trolleybuses and the screeching of trams.
-Not surprisingly, public and personal transport is perceived by "metropolitan dandies" as an integral part of life.
+Not surprisingly, public and personal transport are perceived by "metropolitan dandies" as an integral part of life.
 All the more strange are for them the empty streets of deaf district centers and half-forgotten villages, where, at best, once a day, the still alive Zaporozhets will rattle, or a small tractor, will hobble.
-In such places, it seems that people do not need equipment at all and it is exclusively a luxury item.
+In such places, it seems that people do not need vehicles at all and they are exclusive luxury items.

-Finally, the most reckless moped fans in the regional centers are the young people of school age.
+Finally, the most reckless moped fans in the district centers are the young people of school age.
 Happy boys, already satisfied with the fact of acquisition, they never get the desired wreck in the acting form.
-With grief in half fixing it with the help of craftsmen from the neighboring yard, urchins at the first signs of sparking sit down on the creaking junk and bravo go "to the sea" - that is, to a semi-wild beach.
-Of course, there can be no question of any brakes for such an antiquity that has risen from the dust.
-Approaching the goal of the journey, juvenile marginals simply pull out the spark plug from the motor to muffle it, and in front of the surprised resting people further brake together with soles of the shoes.
+With grief in half fixing it with the help of craftsmen from the neighboring yard, urchins at the first signs of ignition sit down on the creaking junk and bravo go to the sea - that is, to a semi-wild beach.
+Of course, there can be no question of any brakes for such antiquity that has risen from the dust.
+Approaching the goal of the journey, juvenile marginals simply yank out the spark plug from the motor to turn it off, and in front of the surprised resting people further brake together with soles of the sneakers.
 All ingenious is simple, how can one not agree with this statement after such a spectacle?